giotto-ai/molecule_bond_prediction/README.md

 * Persistent-Homology-based Machine Learning and its Applications – A Survey: https://arxiv.org/abs/1811.00252 (esp. section 5)
 * Representability of algebraic topology for biomolecules in machine learning based scoring and virtual screening: https://arxiv.org/pdf/1708.08135.pdf

+The following papers were used to get some inspiration for the feature creation:
+* The Ring of Algebraic Functions on Persistence Bar Codes: https://arxiv.org/pdf/1304.0530.pdf
+* A topological approach for protein classification: https://arxiv.org/pdf/1510.00953.pdf